matejker/Kassiopea/README.md

 The entire thesis can be find here [thesis_matej_kerekrety.pdf](./thesis_matej_kerekrety.pdf).

 ## Examples
-Unfortunately, exact codes and data can't shared, while the result and sample examples can be provided.
+Unfortunately, exact codes and data can't be shared, while the results and sample examples are provided.
 We tested and developed a few variants of the model:
 • [Bipartite version](./domain_ip_reputation_voter_model.ipynb), network of domains and hosts
 • [Projected version](./domain_ip_reputation_voter_model_projected.ipynb), initially bipartite network was projected on